Military tattoo: Etymology

 Over the years the process became more of a show and often included the playing of the first post at 21:30 hrs and the last post at 22:00.
 Bands and displays were included and shows were often conducted by floodlight or searchlight.
 Tattoos were commonplace in the late 19th century, with most military and garrison towns putting on some kind of show or entertainment during the summer months.
-Between the First World War and the Second World War elaborate tattoos were held in many towns, with the largest in Aldershot in the United Kingdom.
+Between the First World War and the Second World War elaborate military tattoos were held in many towns and cities, with the largest held in Aldershot in the United Kingdom.